Lydia Farrell

 Farrell has participated in artist residencies in Beijing, China, as well as at the Vermont Studio Center and the Art Students League of New York’s VYT residency.

-Many of her paintings evoke a sense of mystery and the supernatural, with eerie imagery such as graveyards, shadowy figures, and otherworldly symbols set against suburban backdrops.
+Many of Farrell’s paintings evoke a sense of mystery and the supernatural, with eerie imagery such as graveyards, shadowy figures, and otherworldly symbols set against suburban backdrops.
 Despite the dark undertones, there is an undeniable energy and brightness in the work, amplified by Farrell’s use of fluorescent hues, which give the canvases an electric, almost otherworldly quality.
 These paintings convey a sense of darkness, but through skillful artistry and craft, they transport the viewer to a more dynamic and uplifting space.

 "My paintings are inspired by the suburbs around me, which have remained largely unchanged since I grew up.
 I often take these familiar landscapes and add elements of gothic, paranormal, or horror movie-like imagery—a kind of suburban wish fulfillment.
 What sets my work apart is the blend of heavy metal and gothic influences, paired with a textured, painterly approach.
 I work with thick layers of paint or power sand the surfaces, embracing the atmosphere and energy of horror films and metal, though I don’t aim to create work that’s overtly scary.
 I enjoy working large, as it allows me room to make bold changes and edit freely.